setsojs/setso/readme.md

 If you want to have a custom css directory, add the `cssDir` option to the path of your css directory.

+If you prefer to use scss, just change your extension from `.css` to `.scss`.
+Setso will handle the rest.

 [More info here](docs/api/setso.config.js.md)

 ## What do i do now?